F.A.Q.

 Mineralized Uses

-We recently did a survey of our customers found that Mineralized is used in many different ways:
+We recently conducted a survey of our customers and found that Mineralized is used in various ways:

-- Face de-shiner (a light dabbing takes the sheen away from oily skin)
+• Face de-shiner (a light dabbing removes the sheen from oily skin)

 How to apply Mineralized?